Narrowboat Holidays in England

 If you’re a fan of birdwatching then the Westport lake, situated on the Trent and Mersey canal, is a great spot.
 It also has a friendly visitor centre with a cafe.

-Similarly Rudyard Lake near leek on the Cauldon canal has a large reservoir with plenty to do you including hiring out rowing boats in the summer or walking around the grass surroundings.
+If you fancy a change of pace on your canal boat holiday, head to Rudyard Lake near leek on the Cauldon canal.
+This large reservoir offers plenty to do including hiring out rowing boats in the summer or walking around the grass surroundings.
 It’s also popular with bird watchers.

 The Oxford Canal and the River Cherwell both flow in parallel through the ancient village of Cropredy.
 The settlement of Cropredy is mentioned in the Domesday Book and was the site of the Civil War ‘Battle of Cropredy Bridge’ in 1644.
 The mainly 14C Church lies at the heart of the village, it has some beautiful stained glass and a Lady Chapel dedicated to St. Fremund.